davo1984/blog-react/README.md

 David O. Oliver

 ## About
 This is a learning project as well as how I'm going to display and edit my and my wife's blogs.
 This is the ReactJS based frontend for my blog.

 Currently the blog posts are stored in JSON strings, but soon they will be in a mysql DB, using Laravel for the backend.
+Or maybe not.
+This is a LOT of work and the end result is expensive maintence and is harder to maintain than a WordPress blog and doesn't look as good either.
+As I said earlier, this is a learning project.

 Soon to be added is a page with all of my projects.